kaylesworth/workout-tracker/README.md

 	- [Templater](https://github.com/SilentVoid13/Templater)

 ## Example
+1. Download the repo and open as a vault in Obsidian
 1. Start from` _Homepage.md`
 2. Two buttons available at the top `Create Workout` and `Create Exercise`
 3. Create an exercise by inputting the name and selecting the primary muscle group via the prompt